medic/cht-core/docs/dev/workflow.md

     Edit kanso.json with new version string

-2. Include new features in release notes.
+2. Include new feature descriptions in release notes.

     Edit docs/dev/release_notes.md